syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

-> Note: The unit of the Width property is always points.
+N> The unit of the Width property is always points.
 You can set the PDF units only as points.
 Also, you can use the PdfUnitConvertor class to convert the other units to points.